 There are four moral principles: truthfulness, kindness, sacrifice, and cleanliness.
 Ideally, they are upheld simultaneously.
 However, in engaging with the wicked, some principles have to be sacrificed sometimes, because one is compelled to be wicked in dealing with the wicked.
 The general rule is that all four of these principles have to be upheld as far as possible.
 The exception to that rule is that, if necessary, they can be sacrificed in dealing with the wicked.
 Who is wicked?
 Those who are deceitful, unkind, selfish, and unclean.

 Bhagavad-Gita 3.21 states: Whatever action is performed by the superior man, common men follow in his footsteps.
 Whatever standards he (the superior man) sets, the common men emulate.
 People in a society emulate their elites.
 Therefore, if a ruler upholds moral principles and is prepared to die for them, then he inspires the citizens to follow moral principles.
 However, if a ruler upholds self-interest and is prepared to sacrifice others for his self-interest, then he inspires the citizens to sacrifice others for their self-interest.
-By the principle of common people following the elites, if the elites are moral then the society is united; but if the elites are selfish, then the society is divided.
-A moral ruler unites the citizens while a selfish ruler divides them.
+Thus, if the elites are moral then the society is united; but if the elites are selfish, then the society is divided.
+A moral ruler unites the citizens whereas a selfish ruler divides them.

 All these principles were understood in India of yore.
 However, around 800 AD, an alien philosophy of Advaita (impersonalism) was introduced in India by Shankaracharya.
 It claimed: Morality and piety are not spirituality.
 That is true; spirituality transcends this world and is beyond morality.
 However, the converse is also true: Immorality and impiety also do not lead to spirituality.